himmAllRight/himmAllRight-source/content/post/charmeleon-desktop-design.md

 I wanted a case that was sturdy, sleek, but not too flashy or expensive.
 During my search, the Fractal Design cases kept catching eye.
-Eventually, I found the Meshify C TG, which seemed to be universally loved by reviewers.
-Additionally, it appeared to have [good thermals](https://www.fractal-design.com/home/product/cases/meshify/meshify-c), which I like.
+Eventually, I found the Meshify C TG Dark, which seemed to be universally loved by reviewers.
+Additionally, it appeared to have [good thermals](https://www.fractal-design.com/home/product/cases/meshify/meshify-c), which I liked.
 This was my easiest part to pick.

 #### PSU: EVGA - [SuperNOVA G4 650W 80+ Gold, fully modular ATX PSU](https://www.evga.com/products/product.aspx?pn=120-g1-0650-xr)